Uber's Travis Kalanick may take break from company

 On Tuesday, Uber said it fired more than 20 employees as part of an internal investigation into sexual harassment allegations.
 A second internal inquiry is being led by former US Attorney General Eric Holder.

-In addition the sexual harassment probes, investors have lambasted the company for have a culture "plagued by disrespect;" a leaked video showed Kalanick berating a driver over fares; Google filed a lawsuit against the ride-hailing company claiming it stole self-driving car technology; a New York Times expose uncovered Uber's secretive Greyball tool meant to thwart authorin 2013ities; and a long list of top executives have stepped down.
+In addition to the sexual harassment probes, investors have lambasted the company for having a culture "plagued by disrespect;" a leaked video showed Kalanick berating a driver over fares; Google filed a lawsuit against the ride-hailing company claiming it stole self-driving car technology; a New York Times expose uncovered Uber's secretive Greyball tool meant to thwart authorities in 2014 and a long list of top executives have stepped down.

 During Sunday's meeting, Uber's board is expected to consider internal policy and management changes recommended by Holder's law firm, Reuters reported.
 Board member Arianna Huffington said Wednesday the company would soon experience a "restructuring of the management team" but didn't elaborate.